How the ABE Charitable Gift Fund Works

 Financial Benefits of the ABE Charitable Gift Fund

-The ABE Charitable Gift Fund offers the greatest philanthropic tax benefits available to attorneys.
-The federal income tax deductions can equal up to 50 percent of your adjusted gross income.
-You can avoid capital gains taxes and get a charitable tax deduction for the current market value of the donation.
+The ABE Charitable Gift Fund offers great philanthropic tax benefits to attorneys.
+The federal income tax deductions may equal up to 60 percent of your adjusted gross income.
+You may avoid capital gains taxes and qualify for a charitable tax deduction in connection with the donation.
 Any income in the account you create accrues tax-free.
 And you have few of the burdensome expenses associated with private foundations.

 The following information applies in average cases; individual situations can vary substantially, and Donors should check with their individual tax advisors for specifics.

-Cash contributions: The entire amount of a cash contribution is deductible up to 50 percent of your adjusted gross income in the tax year of your contribution.
+Cash contributions: The entire amount of a cash contribution may be deductible up to 60 percent of your adjusted gross income in the tax year of your contribution.

 Publicly traded securities: Long-term—For those held more than one year, the amount of the deduction is the mean value of the high and low prices of the security on the day of the contribution, up to 30 percent of your adjusted gross income.